 1. Purpose of policy

-This Policy, required for compliance under the Education Services for Overseas Students (ESOS) Act 2000, addresses Standard 7 of the revised National Code 2007: Transfer between Registered Providers.
+This Policy, required for compliance under the Education Services for Overseas Students (ESOS) Act 2000, addresses Standard 7 of the National Code 2018: Overseas student transfers.

 2. Policy scope and application

 This policy applies to all staff and agents of the University, and is of special relevance to those involved in marketing to, admitting, managing the enrolments of, and providing advice to international students on Student visas.

 Please refer to the university Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to the effectiveness of it:

 ESOS agency has the meaning given by section 6C of the ESOS Act, i.e., in the case of USC as a registered higher education provider the ESOS agency is the Tertiary Education Quality and Standards Agency (TEQSA).

 Genuine Student is a student that intends to obtain a successful educational outcome and has the language, educational and material background to have a reasonable chance of achieving the educational outcome.
 Factors that are considered under the existing requirement to be a genuine applicant for entry and study as a student include: English language proficiency, financial capacity, prerequisite schooling, age requirements, and intention to comply with visa conditions.